ClareBee/skills_matrix/security_principles/A07_Cross_Site_Scripting.md

 ##### Will generate:
  "<a href="javascript:alert(1);">Personal Website</a>"

-Using Content Security Policy is one more security measure to forbid execution for links starting with javascript: .
+Using Content Security Policy is one more security measure to forbid execution for links starting with javascript

 **Brakeman scanner** helps in finding XSS problems in Rails apps.